How to Hike to Helen Lake (+Cirque Peak Scramble) in Banff

 What About Dogs and Kids on Helen Lake Hike?

-We’d say older kids to teenagers should be okay for the hike to Helen Lake and preteens/teenagers to hike up to Dolomite pass.
+We’d say older kids and teenagers should be okay for the hike to Helen Lake, and preteens/teenagers should hike up to Dolomite Pass.
 Every kid is different.
 It’s several hours of sustained hiking uphill, so if you think they’re up for it, there shouldn’t be any issues.

 Cirque Peak is more of a scramble and brings about some risk, so it’s up to the parent’s or dog owner’s judgment.
 However, it is not technically hard, and an active dog or teenager should handle it.
 Worst case scenario, you turn around at the rock band and still get amazing views in one direction.